 top of page

-Your Guide to Transferring to and Using Google Analytics 4
+A Pet Business Beginner Guide to Google Analytics 4

 There’s always something to keep up with, am I right?!

-- What’s Google Analytics 4 and how is it different from regular Universal Analytics?
+- Google Analytics 4 and how it's different from regular Universal Analytics

 What’s Google Analytics 4 and how is it different from regular Universal Analytics?

-Before we get into the new software, let’s first go over what Google Analytics even is, in case you aren’t familiar yet.
-In my previous blog post on the old Universal Analytics, I explain that Google Analytics is ‘the industry standard for measuring your website traffic and analytics (I mean, come on, it’s Google!).
+Google Analytics is the industry standard for measuring your website traffic and analytics (I mean, come on, it’s Google!).
 Essentially, Google Analytics offers you the key to building a deeper understanding of your audience, your customers, and their needs.
 It’s a free service that will track and report your website’s traffic and store all that information in one place.’

-What new features are there in Google Analytics 4?
+What features are there in Google Analytics 4?

 1. A big piece of GA4 is the ability to track engagement of your users.
 According to Google, engagement is defined as someone who has been on your site for more than 10 seconds or they’ve interacted with the site - i.e. they clicked on something or have multiple page views.
 Basically… someone on your site who is DOING something.